Great Lakes fishery scientists and managers help shape tools that will prepare them for climate change

 Great Lakes fishery scientists gillnetting on Lake Huron (Credit: R. Redman, LMBS)

-Not surprisingly, the participants were interested in more information about how climate change might affect commercially and recreationally valuable species like lake trout, walleye and yellow perch.
-They showed the greatest interest in data on water temperature, wind intensity, water levels and precipitation.
+The surveys revealed that a majority of managers were most concerned about how climate change might affect commercially and recreationally valuable species like lake trout, walleye and yellow perch.
+More specifically, the water quality variables that would influence these species most: water temperature, wind intensity, water levels and precipitation.

-The preference for short-term data also highlighted that fisheries researchers across the Great Lakes apparently share a morbid sense of humor
+Short-term data was a higher point of interest for individual managers, while agencies seemed more invested in long-term data.
+The preference for short-term data also highlighted that fisheries researchers across the Great Lakes apparently share a morbid sense of humor.

 “Interestingly,” the authors wrote in the study, “in five out of six of the focus groups, at least one respondent said (half-jokingly) that later time scales were not important because, ‘We [the focus group participants] will be dead.’”